📅 2021-Nov-14 ⬩ ✍️ Ashwin Nanjappa ⬩ 🏷️ headphones ⬩ 📚 Archive

 Logitech Zone Wireless is a wireless on-ear headset made by Logitech, primarily designed for work.
 I got the Microsoft Teams variant of the headset, which has features that integrate it closer with the Teams app.

-- The headset comes with its own USB-A receiver.
-This is just great since I do not need to bother with Bluetooth pairing.
+The headset comes with its own USB Type-A receiver dongle.
+This eliminates the bother of Bluetooth pairing.
 I just turn on the headset and it instantly is connected to my computer.
-Neither do I need to worry that my computer might not have a Bluetooth receiver with the latest profile, everything just works.
+Neither do I need to worry that my computer might not have a Bluetooth receiver with the latest profile - everything just works.

-- The headset barely sits on my ears - any heavy shaking of my head and unseat them.
-You can forget about wearing this for a brisk walk or a gentle jog - out of the question.
+The headset barely sits on my ears - any heavy shaking of my head and unseat them.
+I cannot use them to do any sort of exercise (pushups or squats) while participating in a meeting.

 The buttons on this headset are the worst I have ever used.
 The biggest culprit is the power button - it can barely be found with my fingers (while I am wearing the headset) and has the worst action I have ever seen in a button!
 It takes like 2-3 presses for me to finally power on or power off this headset.